dkelll/irssi-theme/README.md

-weed - XChat based theme for irssi
+XChat based theme for irssi
 ==============

 ### Designed to be the most beautiful irssi theme in the world.